Navy responds to criticism of changes to enlisted ratings system

 “While there is rarely a right or perfect time to roll out a plan as significant and ambitious as this rating modernization effort, I firmly believe this change needs to occur, and now is the right time to do so,” Vice Adm.
 Robert Burke, chief of Naval Personnel, said in a statement Sunday.

-Burke also outlined some goals for the next few years, including redefining career fields and mapping out cross-occupation opportunities; examining how the Navy can best align its recruiting and initial job-classification processes; updating policy documents, such as the Navy Enlisted Occupational Standards manual, and changes to evaluations and awards; identifying IT systems and putting those into place; redesigning ratings badges; and other improvements, including further integration with Sailor 2025 initiatives.
+Other changes will be reflected through updated policies and instructions, IT solutions and updated uniform insignia.

+“The Navy’s working group on this project will be significantly expanded in the coming months to ensure you [sailors] have a voice,” a Navy statement said.
+“While we have a good path forward, it will take several years to make all the changes to policies and IT systems that currently rely on rating titles and support the way the Navy does business today.”

 The Navy’s recent decision to abandon its enlisted ratings system is unpopular with many sailors who feel the changes disregard centuries of the service’s history.
-An internet petition posted to whitehouse.gov demanding the return of the traditional rating system has more than 74,000 signatures.
+An internet petition posted to whitehouse.gov demanding the return of the traditional rating system had more than 74,000 signatures as of Monday.

 The new system groups enlisted sailors into broad occupational specialties, similar to the Army and Marine Corps’ military occupational specialties and the Air Force’s Air Force Specialty Code systems.